-Warning: Ensure that CASS[®] S3 delineation used meets all federal, state/specifying agency specifications.
+Warning: Ensure that CASS® and delineation used meets all federal, state/specifying agency, and local specifications.

-Warning: CASS[®] S3 shall be placed on a median or roadside without obstructions, depressions, etc. that may significantly affect the stability of an errant vehicle.
+Warning: CASS® shall be placed on a median or roadside without obstructions, depressions, etc. that may significantly affect the stability of an errant vehicle.
 Grading of the site and/or appropriate fill materials may be required.
 The assembler shall "flatten" or "round" various topographical inconsistencies that could interfere with the ability to consistently maintain the design height (in relation to the terrain) of the cables.
 To address assembly in rock, see Appendix C: Encountering Rock.

-Note: Based on soil conditions at the site, ANY or ALL foundations may need larger/deeper concrete footings or larger soil plates (for driven applications) as determined by soil analysis.
+Note: Based on soil conditions at the site, ANY or ALL foundations may need larger/deeper concrete footings or larger soil plates (for driven applications.) as determined by soil analysis.

-General CASS® S3 Information
+General CASS® Information

-CASS[®] S3 is a 4-Cable Barrier consisting of steel S3 x 5.7# [S75 x 8] posts and four (4) prestretched 3/4" [19 mm] wire rope cables.
+CASS® is a 3-Cable Barrier that can be used as a TL-3 system on 1V:6H or flatter slopes.
+CASS® consists of a 4" wide galvanized steel C-Channel post and three (3) pre-stretched 3/4" [19 mm] wire rope cables.
 The posts can be driven, placed in a driven sleeve, placed in a sleeve and concrete footing, placed in a sleeve in a mow strip, or base plated.
 One inch [25 mm] or 3/4" [19 mm] fitting hardware can be used.
-The NCHRP Report 350 and MASH CASS® S3 Test Level 3 system can be placed on slopes 1V:4H or flatter.
-The NCHRP Report 350 CASS® S3 Test Level 4 system can be placed on slopes 1V:6H or flatter.
-The MASH CASS[®] S3 Test Level 4 can be placed on slopes 10:1 or flatter